THE WHITE BOARD

 3. University Technology Transfer

-This article started as a look at racial inequality in university technology transfer in the UK, although it has expanded.
+This article started as a look at racial diversity in university technology transfer in the UK, although it has expanded.

 From the groups I have looked at, the data for Technology Transfer organisations are as follows.
 There are 14 TT groups, totalling 132 people, 94 men (71%), 38 women (29%), 10 people of colour (7.6%), 8 men of colour and 2 women of colour; 86 white men and 36 white women.
 The groups range in size from 7 people to 15 people.